Musica universalis: Cultural influence

 William Shakespeare makes reference to the music of the spheres in The Merchant of Venice:

 In the 1910s, Danish composer Rued Langgaard composed a pioneering orchestral work titled Music of the Spheres.

 Paul Hindemith also made use of the concept in his 1957 opera, Die Harmonie der Welt ("The Harmony of the World"), based upon the life of Johannes Kepler.

 A number of other modern compositions have been inspired by the concept of musica universalis.
-Among these are Harmony of the Spheres by Neil Ardley, Music of the Spheres by Mike Oldfield, The Earth Sings Mi Fa Mi by The Receiving End of Sirens, Music of the Spheres by Ian Brown, "Cosmogony" by Björk, and the Coldplay album Music of the Spheres.
+Among these are Harmony of the Spheres by Neil Ardley, live-only track La musique des sphères by Magma/VanderTop, Music of the Spheres by Mike Oldfield, The Earth Sings Mi Fa Mi by The Receiving End of Sirens, Music of the Spheres by Ian Brown, "Cosmogony" by Björk, and the Coldplay album Music of the Spheres.

 Music of the Spheres was also the title of a companion piece to the video game Destiny, composed by Martin O'Donnell, Michael Salvatori, and Paul McCartney.

+A concert band arrangement by Philip Sparke has also used the name "Music of the Spheres" and is often used as a set test piece, with a notable studio performance recorded by the YBS Band while led by maestro Professor David King.

+Reference is made to the music of the spheres in the short story The Horror in the Museum by H. P. Lovecraft.

+The book "La musiquilla de las pobres esferas" (The little music of the poor spheres), by chilean poet Enrique Lihn, proposes a connection between the grand harmony of the universe and prosaic earthly experiences.

+In the video game Overwatch, the playable character Sigma often claims the universe is singing to him.

+During the 2008 BBC Proms Doctor Who segment, a short interactive mini-episode starring David Tennant and written by showrunner Russell T Davies titled Music of the Spheres was played.
+This sees the Doctor attempting to compose Ode to the Universe, basing his works on the Music of the Spheres.
+This piece continues the metaphysical theories of the musica universalis by arguing that the audience themselves are part of the composition.